Dinajpur: Geography and climate

-Literacy

-The percentage of literacy in the city is 85.05% which is quite high compared with that of other cities in Bangladesh.
-The progress of education has been marked by gradual and steady increase in the proportion of literates.
+Demographics

+According to the 2022 Bangladesh census, Dinajpur city had a population of 212,275 and a literacy rate of 88.79%.

+According to the 2011 Bangladesh census, Dinajpur city had 40,929 households and a population of 186,727.
+31,320 (16.77%) were under 10 years of age.
+Dinajpur had a literacy rate (age 7 and over) of 75.37%, compared to the national average of 51.8%, and a sex ratio of 942 females per 1,000 males.
+The ethnic population was 2,402 (1.29%), of which 1,385 were Santal and 777 Oraon.

 Education

 Over the last 25 years, Dinajpur has attracted some prominent educational institutions, all of which are government financed.
 They are as follows:

 Hajee Mohammad Danesh Science & Technology University is located 13 km north of Dinajpur town and is one of the prominent institutions in North Bengal.
 It offers various undergraduate programs such as computer science, BBA, agriculture, fisheries, veterinary medicine and postgraduate programs like agronomy, horticulture and soil science.